-The US offers a valuable source of evidence to study how institutional changes affect household propensity to default and its relationship with indebtedness.
-In the past three decades, there have been two such changes: a pro-debtor reform in 1978, which simplified consumers' bankruptcy procedures, followed by a significant increase of individual insolvencies; and a pro-creditor reform (the Bankruptcy Abuse Prevention and Consumer Protection Act) in 2005, whereby Congress cracked down on individuals who filed for bankruptcy in order to avoid debt repayment.
-More specifically, the 2005 reform abolished consumers' right to choose between Chapter 7 and Chapter 13, and raised the cost of filing to \$ 2,500-\$ 3,500.
+The U.S. offers a valuable source of evidence to study how institutional changes affect household propensity to default and its relationship with indebtedness.
+In the past three decades, there have been two such changes: a pro-debtor reform in 1978, which simplified consumers' bankruptcy procedures, followed by a significant increase of individual insolvencies; and a pro-creditor reform (the Bankruptcy Abuse Prevention and Consumer Protection Act) in 2005, whereby Congress cracked down on individuals who filed for bankruptcy so as to avoid debt repayment.
+More specifically, the 2005 reform abolished consumers' right to choose between Chapter 7 and Chapter 13, and raised the cost of filing to $$2,500-$3,500.^6$

 As shown in Figure 6, since 1980 there have been remarkable changes in the number of personal bankruptcy filings.
-After the 1978 pro-debtor reform, there has been a large trend increase in both the bankruptcy rate and the household Debt/GDP ratio, while after the 2005 pro-creditor reform bankruptcies plummeted from about 2 million to 600,000 in a single year, back to the same level prevailing in the mid-1980s.
+After the 1978 pro-debtor reform, there has been a large trend increase in both the bankruptcy rate and the household debt-GDP ratio, while after the 2005 pro-creditor reform bankruptcies plummeted from about 2 million to 600,000 in a single year, back to the same level prevailing in mid-1980s.
 Various factors beside bankruptcy regulation may have contributed to the rise in defaults between 1980 and 2005: the decline in the social stigma associated with bankruptcy, the increase in the supply of mortgage credit and the decline in banks' lending standards.
-The literature has not reached a consensus on the relative importance of each of these factors in the change in US households' default rates.
-Figure 6 shows that before the 2005 reform increases in household debt tend to be associated with subsequent increases in insolvencies.
-The relation breaks down in the years immediately after the reform, but seems to re-emerge after the Lehman Brothers collapse in 2008: the reduction of household debt in 2010 is followed by a reduction of insolvencies.
+The literature has not reached a consensus on the relative importance of each of these factors in the change in U.S. households' default rates.7